lowRISC/opentitan/hw/ip/entropy_src/doc/theory_of_operation.md

 Health checks are performed on the input raw data from the PTRNG noise source when in that mode.
 There are four health tests that will be performed: repetitive count, adaptive proportion, bucket, and Markov tests.
-Each test has a pair of threshold values that determine that pass/fail of the test, one threshold for boot-time mode, and one for normal mode.
+Each test has a pair of threshold values that determine that pass/fail of the test, one threshold for boot-time / bypass mode, and one for FIPS mode.
 By default, all tests are enabled, but can be turn off in the [`CONF`](../data/entropy_src.hjson#conf) register.
 Because of the variability of the PTRNG noise source, there are several registers that log statistics associated with the health tests.
 For example, the adaptive proportion test has a high watermark register that logs the highest measured number of ones.
-The [`ADAPTP_HI_WATERMARKS`](../data/entropy_src.hjson#adaptp_hi_watermarks) register has an entry for both normal and boot-time modes.
+The [`ADAPTP_HI_WATERMARKS`](../data/entropy_src.hjson#adaptp_hi_watermarks) register has an entry for both FIPS and boot-time modes.
 This register allows for determining how close the threshold value should be set to the fail over value.
 Specific to the adaptive proportion test, there is also the [`ADAPTP_LO_WATERMARKS`](../data/entropy_src.hjson#adaptp_lo_watermarks) register, which will hold the lowest number of ones measured.
 To help understand how well the thresholds work through time, a running count of test fails is kept in the [`ADAPTP_HI_TOTAL_FAILS`](../data/entropy_src.hjson#adaptp_hi_total_fails) register.